bradleyjdixon/hugo-academic/content/publication/give-me-the-seth-rogen-laugh-this-is-the-end-and-parafictional-persona/index.md

   - "2"
 authors:
   - admin
-publication: in *Popular Culture Studies Journal*
+publication: "*Popular Culture Studies Journal*"
 abstract: >-
   This paper applies the theory of parafictional persona to *This